Daddy Lessons

-"Daddy Lessons" is a song recorded by the American singer Beyoncé for her sixth studio album, Lemonade (2016).
+"Daddy Lessons" is a song by American singer Beyoncé.
+It is the sixth track on her sixth studio album, Lemonade (2016), released through Parkwood Entertainment and Columbia Records.
+The song's music video is part of Beyoncé's 2016 film Lemonade, aired on HBO alongside the album's release.

 The song was written and produced by Wynter Gordon, Beyoncé, Kevin Cossom and Alex Delicata.
-The song's music video is part of a one-hour film with the same title as its parent album, originally aired on HBO.
-A remix featuring Dixie Chicks was released as a promotional single on November 2, 2016.
+A remix with the Dixie Chicks (later renamed the Chicks) was released as a promotional single on November 2, 2016.

 Background and composition

 Written and produced by Wynter Gordon, Beyoncé, Kevin Cossom and Alex Delicata, it is the singer's first Americana-country music record.
 In an interview with Billboard, Kevin Cossom talked about the creative process and the song's meaning:"Working with Wynter Gordon was awesome, [...] because she's just so free and everything's so organic.
 We were in my condo in Miami, [...]
 I called over a good friend of mine, Alex Delicata, who is also co-producer and writer.
 He played the guitar, we harmonies, stomping and clapping, and that was the vibe. [...]
 I just honestly let her vibe out.
 It was obviously a female record.
 When it comes to that, I like to listen as far as the perspective of a woman or how they're feeling.
 It's pretty much daddy lessons.
 A girl that grew up tough.
 Her father was hard on her, didn't want nobody to take advantage of her.
 Definitely one of those situations.
 It painted a country picture in our minds.
-It didn't take the hip-hop element to make it tough, which I think is very cool especially for Beyonce.
+It didn't take the hip-hop element to make it tough, which I think is very cool especially for Beyoncé.
 And it goes with her being from Texas.
 Her vibe to it just makes sense for how it all came together."At the end of the interview Cossom comments on the inclusion of the country genre in the singer's musical background, stating:"Lemonade is very worldly in comparison to the last project, which was way more urban.
 This project is worldly and the record "Daddy Lessons" just happened to work.
-Once a formula works, people want to use that formula again until it doesn't work anymore but what's awesome about Beyonce is she doesn't have to play by the rules: she creates them."
+Once a formula works, people want to use that formula again until it doesn't work anymore but what's awesome about Beyoncé is she doesn't have to play by the rules: she creates them."

 Critical reception

-There was controversy on if "Daddy Lessons" constituted a country track.

 Naming "Daddy Lessons" the best song on Lemonade, Carl Wilson for Slate writes that the track is "certainly the best country pastiche ever heard on a contemporary R&B album, and it could be the country song of the year, period.
 It's reminiscent in theme and tone of classic Nashville mama/papa ballads by the likes of Dolly Parton or Tom T. Hall but, of course, from an utterly distinct vantage point."

-In 2016, The Recording Academy's country music committee rejected the inclusion of "Daddy Lessons."
+There was controversy on if "Daddy Lessons" constituted a country track.
+In 2016, the Recording Academy's country music committee rejected the inclusion of "Daddy Lessons".